timgoalen/timgoalen-portfolio/README.md

 Site imagery consists of a profile headshot at the top of the page and the project promotional images in the 'Credits' section.

 ## Features

-(!!RE-WORD!!)Mobile-first approach, using responsive units (%, vh and vw) wherever possible, to keep media queries to a minimum.

 ### Navigation Bar
 ![Image of the navigation bar](documentation/desktop-navbar.png)